Suncoast-Computer-Science/cs-club-official-site/README.md

 The CS club has hosted informal competitive programming competitions at Suncoast before that didn't require as much planning.
 But, even grading submissions on such a small scale required a lot of effort.
 In the future, the CS club site will be used for these school competitions allowing us to grade submissions and handle users in a streamlined way.

 ### Interschool
-The chief reason for the site is to handle an interschool competition between schools in Palm Beach School District (PBSD).
+The chief reason for the site is to handle interschool competitions between schools in Palm Beach School District (PBSD).
 There are some notable competitive programming competitions in Florida (like [UCF's HSPT](https://hspt.ucfprogrammingteam.org/)), but there are no major ones in PBSD.
 This competition would also be organized by highschool students, for highschool students.
-Hosting it earlier, without a dedicated website, was too logistically challenging.
+Hosting it earlier without a dedicated website was too logistically challenging.
 The website will allow us to run a large scale competition and continue in future years.

 ## Stack
 ### Frontend